 It is large, beastly and sports some terrifying teeth.
 The CGI is kept to a minimum and the practical make up job suits the film nicely.
 Hyams builds up the mood, fear and claustrophobia even though it’s too damn dark to make anything out.
 John Debney’s score is a bit less mysterious than it should be but during the action his score fits right in.
 Is the film cliched?
 Yep.
 Does it feel formulaic in parts?
 Uh huh.
 Is the lighting non existent?
 Yes.
 Do the arrogant and self serving characters get their comeuppance?
 Oh yeah.
 Is the film complete garbage?
 Hell no. Maybe to those die hard fans of the novel and haters of monster movies.
 To me, though, it’s a great monster flick with that matinee /drive in movie feel and that’s why it’s a guilty pleasure of mine.
 Enjoy!
 Recommended for those who like breezy and bloody creature features.

 Vic’s Note: “The Relic” is currently available on Netflix Instant Streaming.
 Enjoy.

 Enjoy the creepy Trailer for “The Relic” below!

-Posted on March 5, 2013, in Film and Movies, Horror Movies, Movie Reviews, Netflix and tagged Douglas Preston, Guilty Pleasures, James Whitmore, Lincoln Child, Linda Hunt, netflix streaming, Penelope Ann Miller, Peter Hyams, Tom Sizemore.
+Posted on March 5, 2013, in Film, Horror Movies, Movie Reviews, Netflix and tagged Douglas Preston, Guilty Pleasures, James Whitmore, Lincoln Child, Linda Hunt, netflix streaming, Penelope Ann Miller, Peter Hyams, Tom Sizemore.
 Bookmark the permalink.
 9 Comments.